 The Department of Nutrition & Health Sciences offers both Research Assistantships (RA) and Teaching Assistantships (TA).
 These assistantships are funded from federal, state, local and other sources.
 Graduate students who accept an assistantship are considered employees of the department and receive a monthly salary.
-The number work hours required is usually established at 15 or 20 hours/week and students agree not to work more than 20 hours/week at all employment positions combined.
+The number of work hours required is usually established at 15 or 20 hours/week and students agree not to work more than 20 hours/week at all employment positions combined.
 Tuition is waived for graduate assistantships of 14 hours/week and greater.
 While it is possible to have a 10-hour/week assistantship, students must pay tuition at this level.

 Important considerations regarding graduate assistantships: